Dialogue-free animation is entering a new golden age

 One of the greatest examples of a modern animation character that embodies the power of silence is the infamous criminal Feathers McGraw.
 The brilliantly sinister penguin (posing as a chicken) makes his long-anticipated return in the new Aardman Animation film Wallace & Gromit: Vengeance Most Fowl.

-Directors Nick Park and Merlin Crossingham resurrect one of stop-motion animation’s greatest villains, who was first introduced two decades ago in the short The Wrong Trousers.
+Directors Nick Park and Merlin Crossingham resurrect one of stop-motion animation’s greatest villains, who was first introduced three decades ago in the short The Wrong Trousers.
 Operating like he was plucked directly out of an old-school noir, McGraw bowled over global audiences who could instantly understand his dastardly dealings.

 At a recent AFI screening discussion for the film, Park said that McGraw became so beloved by audiences that it took him almost three decades to come up with an idea good enough to bring the character back.
 That itself is a measure of quality control underheard of in a cinematic ecosystem so focused on cranking out sequels.
 When they found the right scenario for McGraw, one with purpose and bite, Crossingham said they had to retrain all of the animators, old and new, as to why the character is so chillingly effective.